comment:

 Never fails.

-Sets output packet type (out[2]) to 0xA0.
+Sets output packet type to OKAY.

 handler_0x0E: [